-The approach to taking account of non-financial criteria is a "selectivity" approach based on the proprietary four-stage SRI analytical method developed by Montpensier Finance, and is aimed at mitigating the sustainability risks, which it cannot however guarantee to have entirely neutralized (for further details, see the SFDR Pre-contractual Document appended to this prospectus, and the UCITS Transparency Code available on the management company's website):
+The approach to taking account of non-financial criteria is a "selectivity" approach based on the proprietary fourstage SRI analytical method developed by Montpensier Finance, and is aimed at mitigating the sustainability risks, which it cannot however guarantee to have entirely neutralised (for further details, see the SFDR Pre-contractual Document appended to this prospectus, and the UCITS Transparency Code available on the management company's website):

-1. Exclusion of companies involved in controversial activities: manufacture of weapons, coal mining, tobacco, adult entertainment, gambling, GMOs and palm oll.
+- 1. Exclusion of companies involved in controversial activities: manufacture of weapons, coal mining, tobacco, adult entertainment, games of chance, GMOs and palm oil.
 Certain exclusion thresholds may apply to the management of the UCITS.
-These are specified in the SFDR pre-contractual disclosures document;

-2. Exclusion of companies rated 'CCC' or having a red ESG controversy flag from MSCI ESG Research;

-3. Analysis of the governance practices of the businesses in accordance with the proprietary Montpensier Governance Flag (MGF) method, the purpose of which is to evaluate the alignment of interests among management, shareholders and more generally all stakeholders.
-It is based on a list of sub-criteria which allow us to determine three MGF statuses: 'Pass', 'Watchlist' or 'Fail'.
-All businesses identified as 'Fail' are excluded;

-4. Analysis of companies' impact on the environment and on society in accordance with the proprietary Montpensier Impact Assessment (MIA) method based on the 17 SDGs of the UN, using a best in universe approach, grouped into four themes and two transitions: environment and resources for the ecological transition, inclusion and essential needs for the solidarity transition.
+These are specified in the SFDR pre-contractual disclosures document; - 2.
+Exclusion of companies rated 'CCC' or having a red ESG controversy flag from MSCI ESG Research; - 3.
+Analysis of the governance practices of the businesses in accordance with the proprietary Montpensier Governance Flag (MGF) method, the purpose of which is to evaluate the alignment of interests among management, shareholders and more generally all stakeholders.
+It is based on a list of sub-criteria (degree of independence of the board of directors, presence of women on the board of directors, transparency of remuneration criteria, opinion of the auditors on the financial statements, etc.) which allow us to determine three MGF statuses: 'Pass', 'Watchlist' or 'Fail'.
+All businesses identified as 'Fail' are excluded; - 4.
+Analysis of companies' impact on the environment and on society in accordance with the proprietary Montpensier Impact Assessment (MIA) method based on the 17 SDGs of the UN, using a best in universe approach, grouped into four themes and two transitions: environment and resources for the ecological transition, inclusion and essential needs for the solidarity transition.
 It relies on a list of sub-criteria and supplementary indicators which allows us to determine three levels of MIA impact MIA: positive, neutral and negative.
 All businesses with a negative MIA impact are excluded.